 CNP also faces the challenge of reorienting its business mix in a context of very low interest rates, for example by selling more unit-linked products and protection products.
-In France, this challenge will be exacerbated by the increased financial volatility introduced by the coronavirus outbreak.
-CNP's exposure to interest rate risk is mostly evidenced by recent fluctuation in its Solvency II ratio.
+CNP's exposure to interest rate risk is mostly evidenced by recent decline in its Solvency II ratio.